Checkers

 - New Game button — reset the board at any time

-- Capture an opponent's piece by jumping over it to the empty square beyond - captures are mandatory if available.
+- Capture an opponent's piece by jumping over it diagonally to the empty square immediately beyond it.
+Captures are mandatory — if a capture is available, you must take it.
+If multiple captures are available, you may choose which one to take.

-- Win by capturing all of the opponent's pieces or leaving them with no legal moves.
+- Win by capturing all opponent pieces or leaving them with no legal moves.
+A game can also end in a draw if neither side can make progress.